buildo/retro/docs/enumero/installation.md

 title: Installation
 ---

-`numero` is composed by multiple modules:
+`enumero` is composed by multiple modules:

 - `enumero`: the core library
 - `enumero-circe-support`: provides Circe encoder/decoders for enumero types